 However, note that if you experience sudden double vision, it may be a medical emergency that should be checked by an eye doctor immediately.

 Are You Losing Your Place or Using Your Finger When Reading?

 If you're frequently losing your spot or skipping lines when reading, you may have a vision problem.
 This could be due to strabismus, lazy eye, or astigmatism.

 If you're experiencing any of the symptoms listed above, it is essential to have a highly qualified optometrist examine your eyes to assess your vision and check for any eye diseases — and to do so as soon as possible.
 This is the only way to determine whether you need glasses or if something else is causing the problem.

 Even if you’re not experiencing any symptoms, it's important to routinely get your eyes checked.
 Many eye diseases can be effectively treated before you notice major problems, so regular eye exams are important to maintain eye health.
-Contact Bandon and Coquille Vision Center in Bandon to make an appointment with Dr. Anthony Grillo.
+Contact Bandon & Coquille Vision Center and Eye Center of Gold Beach in Bandon to make an appointment with Dr. Anthony Grillo.
 The sooner you get your vision checked, the faster you'll be able to see clearly and enjoy a higher quality of life.